WU-BIMAC/MicroMetaApp.github.io/README.md

 **Tovards the first beta version!!**

-The major changes in the upcoming version will include the incorporation of v02.00 of the 4DN-BINA Microscopy Metadata guidelines
+The next version will have major changes which will include the incorporation of v02.00 of the 4DN-BINA Microscopy Metadata guidelines

 * Updated [data model](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/tree/master/Model/in%20progress/v02-00) including several new hardware components ([link](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/blob/master/Model/in%20progress/v02-00/4DN-BINA-OME-Microscopy%20Metadata_ER%20diagram_CORE%2BBASIC.jpg))